Iris Aguilar, MSPA

 Vincent Lim, MEd

-Prior to joining the Royal Institute, Mr. Lim served as an editor and a web producer for the UCLA International Institute, where he developed content for the UCLA Terasaki Center and AsiaMedia websites.
-He also currently serves as a contributor to Asia Pacific Arts, which is published by the USC U.S.-China Institute in cooperation with the USC East Asian Studies Center and the USC Annenberg School of Communication and Journalism.
+Prior to joining the Royal Institute, Mr. Lim served as an editor and a web producer for the UCLA International Institute, where he developed and curated content for the UCLA Terasaki Center for Japanese Studies and AsiaMedia websites.
+He also recently served as a contributor to Asia Pacific Arts, which is published by the USC U.S.-China Institute in cooperation with the USC East Asian Studies Center and the USC Annenberg School of Communication and Journalism.

 Mr. Lim is keenly interested in the uses of new media technologies to inform and educate people about issues of societal concern.
 At the Roybal Institute, he hopes to help bridge the gap between academic knowledge about the issues surrounding aging and the public understanding of those issues.
 In addition to creating and curating content for the Roybal Institute's website including the Daily News Briefings, he contributes to various marketing communications projects as a writer, editor, designer and photographer.